The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Sceptic (signed), a screenprint from 2006, is estimated to be worth between £8,500 and £13,000.
-This artwork has sold twice at auction since its entry to the market on 5th March 2010.
-There have been no sales in the last 12 months and no sales in the last five years.
+The value of Damien Hirst's Sceptic (signed) is estimated to be worth between £7,500 and £11,500.
+This screenprint, created in 2006, has an auction history of two sales since its entry to the market on 5th March 2010.
+There have been no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis